Dallas Memorial Day 3v3 Tournament Format & Rules

 - Only standard length short sticks are allowed.
 No long sticks or goalie sticks.

 - Lacrosse helmets, goggles, shoulder, and arm pads are prohibited unless worn for special medical purposes.
-We want to discourage any contact from taking place.
-Due to Covid-19, gloves are optional.
+Gloves are optional.

 - Jerseys and numbers are not required.